Experiential Explanations for Reinforcement Learning: Experiential Explanations

 \section{Experiential Explanations}

 {\em Experiential Explanations} are contrastive explanations generated for local decisions with minimal reliance on structured inputs and without imposing limitations on the agent or the RL algorithm.
-Our explanation technique uses additional models called {\em influence predictors} that learn how sparse rewards affect the agent's utility predictions.
-In essence, influence predictors tell us how strongly or weakly any source of reward (positive or negative) is impacting states in the state space that the agent believes it will pass through.
-This is in contrast to the agent's learned policy, which aggregates the utilities with respect to all rewards.
-This enables agents that use our explanation technique to provide additional context to the choices they make because it knows about their utility landscape in finer-grained detail.
+Our explanation technique uses additional models called {\em influence predictors} that learn how the sources of the sparse rewards affect the agent's utility predictions.
+The agent's learned policy learns the utilities with respect to all rewards.
+Influence predictors can tell us how strongly or weakly any source of reward (positive or negative) is impacting states in the state space that the agent believes it will pass through.
+The influence predictors provide the additional context that explains the agent's choices through finer-grained utility detail.
 As in Figure~\ref{fig:teaser}, we see the explanation referencing the agent's relationship to the environment in terms of negative and positive elements.

-Once we have trained these influence predictor models, explanation generation proceeds in two phases.
-First, given a decision made by the agent and a request for an explanation, we generate a state-action trajectory that the agent will take to maximize the expected reward plus a counterfactual trajectory based on the user's expectation.
-For example, in Figure~\ref{fig:teaser} the agent's trajectory is down, but the user asks about going up.
+The main components of Experiential Explanations are the trained influence predictors and the two modules of explanation generation.
+The first module starts with the user proposing an alternative action and asking why the agent did something else; seeking a counterfactual explanation.
+This triggers simulation of the trajectories of both actions.
+For example, in Figure~\ref{fig:teaser} the agent's action is down, but the user asks about going up.
+The generated trajectories account for those actions and continue until the end of the respective episodes.
+In the second module, we compare the states along a specified horizon of the simulated trajectories using influence predictors.

-Second, we use influence predictors to compare the two trajectories and extract information about the different influences along each.
-In the following sections, we will dive into the details about the influence predictors, what they are, how we train them, how to use them to generate explanations, and the other components of the explanation generation system and how we generate explanations.
+In Section \ref{sec:influence_predictors} we dive into the deeper details of the influence predictors.
+In Section \ref{sec:explanation_generation} we demonstrate how they can be used in the explanation generation modules to generate explanations.